 Treating Arthritis with Physical Therapy & Focal Shockwave.

-Arthritis is one of the most common causes of chronic pain and stiffness, affecting millions of people of all ages.
-While arthritis cannot always be cured, modern treatment approaches aim to reduce pain, improve joint mobility, and help individuals stay active.
-There is lots of evidence to promote the combination of focal shockwave therapy and physical therapy, which together can support joint health and improve quality of life for people living with arthritis.
+Arthritis is one of the most common causes of chronic joint pain and stiffness, affecting millions of adults of all ages.
+While arthritis cannot always be cured, modern physical therapy treatments can significantly reduce pain, improve mobility, and help you stay active.

 Understanding Arthritis and Its Challenges